 Ajmer is a city that is full of beautiful lakes.
 Ana Sagar Lake is a man-made and very peaceful body of water that provides boaters with gorgeous views of the city.
 The lake was built by the Mughal rulers as a place to relax in peace after visiting the local mosques and shrines.

 The most important religious site in Ajmer is without a doubt the Ajmer Dargah.
 This tomb contains the body of the Sufi saint Moinuddin Chishti and was built by the first emperor of the Mughal empire.
 The Ajmer Dargah is sometimes called the Mecca of South Asia and is an architectural marvel made from white marble and silver.

 Another great place to check out in this city is the Soniji Ki Nasiyan or Red Temple which is a beautiful Jain temple that is unlike any other in Rajasthan and is full of gold, silver, and precious stones.

-10. Chittorgarh—Rajasthan"s Ancient City
+10. Chittorgarh—Rajasthan's Ancient City

 Chittorgarh was founded in the year 734 and is full of ancient history, monuments, and legends.
 The city is the birthplace of multiple historical figures and was once the capital of the ancient Mewar Kingdom.

-What to Experience in Chittorgarh
+Top Things to Do in Chittorgarh